puniverse/capsule/README.md

 * `Java-Agents`: a list of Java agents used by the application; formatted `agent` or `agent=arg1,arg2...`, where agent is either the path to a JAR relative to the capsule root, or a Maven coordinate of a dependency
 * `Repositories`: a list of Maven repository URLs
 * `Dependencies`: a list of Maven dependencies given as `groupId:artifactId:version[(excludeGroupId:excludeArtifactId,...)]`
-* `Native-Dependencies-Linux`: a list of Maven dependencies consisting of `.so` artifacts for Linux; each item can be a comma separated pair, with the second component being a new name to give the dowload artifact.
+* `Native-Dependencies-Linux`: a list of Maven dependencies consisting of `.so` artifacts for Linux; each item can be a comma separated pair, with the second component being a new name to give the download artifact.
 The artifacts will be Windows and copied into the application's cache directory.
-* `Native-Dependencies-Win`: a list of Maven dependencies consisting of `.dll` artifacts for Linux; each item can be a comma separated pair, with the second component being a new name to give the dowload artifact.
+* `Native-Dependencies-Win`: a list of Maven dependencies consisting of `.dll` artifacts for Linux; each item can be a comma separated pair, with the second component being a new name to give the download artifact.
 The artifacts will be downloaded and copied into the application's cache directory.
-* `Native-Dependencies-Mac`: a list of Maven dependencies consisting of `.dylib` artifacts for Mac OS X; each item can be a comma separated pair, with the second component being a new name to give the dowload artifact.
+* `Native-Dependencies-Mac`: a list of Maven dependencies consisting of `.dylib` artifacts for Mac OS X; each item can be a comma separated pair, with the second component being a new name to give the download artifact.
 The artifacts will be downloaded and copied into the application's cache directory.

 ### Manifest Variables